 German river towns are great places to visit.
-River Cruises in Germany pass through towns such as Passau, Koblenz and Wertheim, all of which have a special allure for travelers.
+River Cruises in Germany pass through towns such as Bamberg, Passau, and Regensburg, all of which have a special allure for travelers.
 Not only are they filled with charm but since they were centers of commerce in previous centuries, they’re historical as well.

 Many of these German river towns had lost their luster in the mid-20th century with the rise in popularity of railroads and airlines.
 Larger cities had a larger commercial base and were able to survive, but smaller towns saw hard times.
 Many became just another sleepy little village along the water’s edge.